sygmaprotocol/docs/docs/06-environments/04-mainnet.md

 - [Registered routes \& associated fee schemes](#registered-routes--associated-fee-schemes)
 - [Sygma Explorer](#sygma-explorer)

-All of the below values will be important if you are building with the [Sygma SDK](../02-sygma-sdk/01-sdkintroduction.md).
+Many of the values found below will be important if you are a developer working with the [Sygma SDK](../02-sygma-sdk/01-sdkintroduction.md).

 ## Supported networks